Grogu's Half-Batch Macarons

 The batter will begin to thin out as it's mixed.
 Eventually, it will get to a point where it's still somewhat thick, but flows smoothly from the spatula like "molten lava".
 At this point, add the batter to a pastry bag with a large tip.
 The first few times I made macarons I used the largest round pastry tip that came with a standard cake decorating set and it worked just fine.
 I ended up getting a very large tip meant for making macarons and it does make piping a bit easier, but really, if you don't have a giant icing tip you can make do with what you have.

 I use silpat sheets with pre-marked circles for macarons on my baking sheets.
-They're great for getting uniform cookies, however, I do have problems with the bottoms of my macarons not coming cleanly off the silpat.
-Next time, I think I'll try adding a layer of parchment paper over the silpat to try to combat the "soggy bottoms".
-You should at least use parchment paper or silpat under your macarons, don't pipe them directly on the baking sheets!
+They're great for getting uniform cookies, but I used to have problems with the bottoms of my macarons not coming cleanly off the silpat.
+However, I've come up with a way to fully solidify the bottoms of the cookies, which you'll see in the baking instructions below.
+If you don't have a silpat sheet, you should at least use parchment paper or silpat under your macarons, don't pipe them directly on the baking sheets!
 And don't use wax paper if you don't have parchment paper!

 Whatever you decide to bake your cookies on (not wax paper), you should pipe the batter in even circles.
 I basically hold the piping bag in the middle of the circle straight down, squeeze, and give the bag a little swoosh after releasing the pressure, to cleanly break contact with the surface of the cookie.
 The batter will spread out a little bit after piping.
 Once all the cookies are done, I lift the baking sheet off the countertop a few inches and drop it a few times to eliminate air bubbles.
 I probably do this more aggressively than I need to, but I also like the stress relief.